IrisLiu-00/dndnotes/_notes/Public/Kite Dueling Rules.md

 Eg., you bet x gold on a kite with 2.5 odds.
 If that kite wins, you get back x+2.5x gold (for a profit of 2.5x).
 If the kite loses, you just lose the x gold you bet.
 Any decimal values will be rounded down to the nearest ones.

-To bet on a specific kite winning against another specific kite, the odds are that kite's odds divided by the other's.
+To bet on a specific kite winning against another specific kite, the odds are that kite's odds divided by the other's. (or we just always do this?)